Covertness/node-message-broker/README.md

 ```

 ### Setup the client
 Passing the messages through the Socket.IO protocol.
+Check out the [demo](http://covertness.github.io/chat/) for more details.

 ## Topology
 ![](topology.png)